Arithmetic purity of strong approximation for semi-simple simply connected groups: Isotropic case

 Our ultimate goal is to prove Theorem \ref{thm:isotropic} via establishing the following general result.

 \begin{thm} Let $k$ be a number field and $S\sbt \Omega_k$ be a finite set of places.
-Let $G$ be a semi-simple simply connected $k$-simple linear algebraic group.
-If $G$ contains a non-trivial closed subgroup $H \sbt G$ such that $H$ satisfies \textbf{(APSA)} off $S$, then $G$ also satisfies \textbf{(APSA)} off $S$. \end{thm}
+Let $G$ be a semisimple simply connected $k$-simple linear algebraic group over $k$.
+If $G$ contains a non-trivial connected closed subgroup $H$ that satisfies \APSA off $S$, then $G$ also satisfies \APSA off $S$. \end{thm}